inkle/ink/Documentation/ArchitectureAndDevOverview.md

 The `Runtime.Container` is general purpose, and can work as either than array or a dictionary, or both.
 Therefore, it can have ordered (indexed content) that's designed to be iterated through sequentially, and can also have named content, that's designed to be accessed by a string key.

-For example, a `Parsed.Choice` compiles down to a `Runtime.Container` that contains, amongst other things, the initial sequential content that forms the text of the choice, the minimal `Runtime.Choice` itself, as well as a named sub-container that contains the content that is run when the choice is picked by the player.
+For example, a `Parsed.Choice` compiles down to a `Runtime.Container` that contains, amongst other things, the initial sequential content that forms the text of the choice, the minimal `Runtime.ChoicePoint` itself, as well as a named sub-container that contains the content that is run when the choice is picked by the player.

 ### Content